 An attorney can represent you at this hearing and will be able to help you prepare for questioning at the hearing.
 An attorney will be able to determine what kinds of questions you will be asked and will be able to help you determine the best way to proceed with your claim.
 An attorney will also be able to determine if your condition is severe enough to qualify for disability benefits.

 Although you are not expected to have an attorney at a Social Security Disability hearing, if you do, the chances of winning will increase.
 You are not obligated to employ an attorney to support you in your hearing; however, an skilled attorney with disabilities would significantly increase the odds of winning the lawsuit.

 Ask the Right Questions

-You should also ask about the experience of the advocate or attorney you are considering.
+You should also ask about the experience of the advocate or lawyer you are considering.
 Not all advocates are as experienced as they should be and some attorneys do not specialize in Social Security law.
-Make sure your attorney or advocate has the experience needed to understand the complex Social Security Disability claim process and the laws that will affect your particular disability case.

 While it might not seem like an important factor, personality should also play a role in your decision.
-You need to be able to get along with the advocate or attorney you work with.
+You need to be able to get along with the Social Security disability advocate or lawyer you work with.
 This professional may be working with you for a year or more depending on how far you have to appeal your Social Security Disability case.
-If you are working with an attorney or advocate who is rude or abrasive or does not respect your feelings, it will make things complicated.
+If you are working with a lawyer or advocate who is rude or abrasive or does not respect your feelings, it will make things complicated.

-Finding an Attorney or Advocate to Work With
+Finding a Lawyer or Advocate to Work With

-Fortunately, finding a qualified advocate or attorney to represent you during your Social Security Disability case doesn't have to be a stressful or overwhelming process.
-You can click here to find a qualified Social Security Disability advocate or attorney in your area and to find out more about receiving a free evaluation of your Social Security Disability case.
+Fortunately, finding a qualified advocate or attorney to represent you during your Social Security disability case doesn't have to be a stressful or overwhelming process.
+You can fill out our Free Disability Evaluation to find a qualified Social Security Disability advocate or attorney in your area and to determine if your Social Security disability case could be approved.